eqy/autotosis/README.md

 At a batch size of 32 and frugal input resolution of 128x128, ArtosisNet (with its ResNet-18-based architecture) takes approximately 2 seconds per batch when the machine is not busy with other tasks.
 Training for ~90 epochs takes several days on this machine.
 Update: it seems that with the current amount of data, only two epochs of training are needed before the model starts overfitting, so prototyping with CPU training remains reasonably quick.
+Update 2: Having *slow* model training tying up my main desktop PC has gotten annoying enough that I invested in a "budget" training setup, R5 3600 + 2xP106-100 decommissioned mining GPUs from ebay.
+Total cost of the build shipped was < $1100.

 Somewhat surprisingly, the current bottleneck seems to be the ffmepg encoding pipeline when extracting multiple highlight clips from an input video.